EB-2 visa: Eligibility criteria

+A special provision allows national interest waiver to be granted to physicians who agree to work full-time in areas with a shortage of healthcare professionals.

 Entrepreneurs may also qualify for the EB-2 category under certain conditions.

 Quotas

 As of September 2012, the Department of State determined that the FY-2012 numerical limit for the worldwide employment-based preference must be 144,951, and the per-country limit must be 7% of the worldwide cap, regardless of the population of the country.
 Out of this, the EB-2 category is limited to 28.6% of the worldwide level, plus any numbers not used by the EB-1 category ("spillover").

 In the case of India, the number of EB2 petitions approved over the last decade far exceeds the number of green cards available, leading to a large number of India-born EB2 applicants in the backlog awaiting visa availability.
-As of June 2023, the backlog for EB2 India is exceeds 426,000, whereas only 2800 green cards are normally available for EB2 India, excluding any spillovers.
+As of June 2023, the backlog exceeds 426,000, whereas only 2800 green cards are normally available per year, excluding any spillovers.